 M14 Hoops wants to help YOU become a better player!
 Our basketball training academy staff has years of experience playing and coaching at the high school, college and professional level.
 Players will have the opportunity to learn and be mentored under these experienced coaches to advance their game.
 We ensure this by establishing accountability on both trainer and player so that every person involved is bringing their best effort.
 The pace of our workouts guarantees the maximum amount of repetition in a great learning environment.
 Our trainers take the time to explain the “when” and the “why” of each move to increase understanding, which helps deliver a high basketball IQ.
 The games are played to not only win but also give the opportunity for players to use the skills they have been taught in the game.
 Players will be pushed to take more risk on the court while staying within the team concept.

 Please Read the Below Information Entirely.
 It is written by M14 Founder Matt Miller and it will answer most of your questions.
 Any additional questions will be answer at Placement Day or please feel free to contact us via email or phone.

-When is the Season
+When is the Season?

-How many players on a team
+How many players on a team?

-8 to 9 players
+8 to 10 players

 What is the process on getting a player in the High School AAU Program?

 Here’s what I mean: once we get to high school there are players who have goals to play college ball and are good enough to and others who want to just make varsity.
-Those two different types of players are both welcomed at M14Hoops but there team schedules should look different.
+Those two different types of players are both welcomed at M14Hoops but their team schedules should look different.
 We are in the mid-west and can get great competition by staying in a 2-hour drive distance.
 However, we do have some players that need to gain more exposure and will need to travel outside of that distance.